Overview

 A total solar eclipse is one of nature’s most phenomenal experiences.
 Occurring roughly once every 18 months, people come from around the world to witness these spectacles, which often take place in some of the world’s most remote locations.

-A rare solar eclipse in April 2023 put Western Australia’s regional coastal town of Exmouth on a global stage.
-While these events are usually observable from multiple locations, Exmouth was the only place in the world to witness this incredible phenomenon.
+A rare total solar eclipse in April 2023 put Western Australia’s regional coastal town of Exmouth on a global stage.
+While eclipses are usually observable from multiple locations, as the only town in the line of totality Exmouth was the only place in the world to witness this incredible phenomenon.
 With 25,000 stargazers expected to visit, on top of regular school holiday traffic, WA’s Department of Industries and Regional Development (DPIRD) faced significant challenges in providing the infrastructure and resources required.

 DPIRD was also working with the Perth Observatory and Perth Gravity Discovery Centre, which carried out research and documented the event from the ground.
 Global scientific institution Time and Date also travelled to the peninsula to conduct interviews and live stream the eclipse to audiences around the world.